-We estimate that the total expenses of the offering, excluding underwriting discounts and commissions, will be approximately \$\) million.
-We will agree to reimburse the underwriters for expenses related to any applicable state securities filings incurred by them in connection with this offering in an amount up to \$\).
+We estimate that the total expenses of the offering, excluding underwriting discounts and commissions, will be approximately \$6.6 million.
+We have agreed to reimburse the underwriters for expenses related to any applicable state securities filings and to the Financial Industry Regulatory Authority incurred by them in connection with this offering in an amount up to \$30,000.

-The underwriters will agree to reimburse us for certain expenses incurred by us in connection with this offering upon closing of this offering.
+The underwriters have agreed to reimburse us for certain expenses incurred by us in connection with this offering upon closing of this offering.

-We will agree to indemnify the several underwriters against certain liabilities, including liabilities under the Securities Act.
+We have agreed to indemnify the several underwriters against certain liabilities, including liabilities under the Securities Act.